Nei Payasam is a special payasam made with Unakkalari, jaggery, and ghee and served during festival occasions in Kerala Temples.

-Anyway I had managed to click few pictures without the whole thali in view.
+Anyway, I had managed to click a few pictures without the whole thali in view.
 So sharing some of those for this week which is the last in the series of BM#113, Traditional Sweets.

 I adapted my recipe from here and had a delicious time enjoying the sweet.
 Since I didn't have this rice variety, I had to use basmati.